French Flat

-French Flat or French Camp now a ghost town was in Tuolumne County, California.
-It was located near French Flat from which it took its name, one and a half miles south southwest of Tuttletown.
+French Flat or French Camp now a ghost town was in Tuolumne County, California, United States.
+It was located near French Flat from which it took its name, one and one-half miles south-southwest of Tuttletown.
 Its location was near the flat, northwest of an 1894 ft mountain.

 History

 The town was a company mining town during the 1860s with a population of about 1,000.

 Today

 The site today is accessed by French Flat Road, off Rawhide Road, through private property.
 There are remains of a water cistern, water tanks, foundations of a hotel and various buildings and remains of fences.